RobotMafiaCTF/RE_VR_Training/docs/syllabus.md

           - Come with burning questions and get help from people who have solved the challenges already!
   - Any questions or discussions related to the training will take place in the ```#training``` text channel
 - Set up a dev environment so you can participate in labs
-  - Find information on how to set up your environment in the EnvSetup.md file
+  - Find information on how to set up your environment in the ```EnvSetup.md``` file
+    - This file might get updated as the course progresses and we move to new topics in the course!

 ## RESOURCES
 You can find all resources on the RobotMafia gitlab, here: https://github.com/RobotMafiaCTF/RE_VR_Training